Skip to content

 Share

-SAP Service Cloud V2 is a ground-up rebuild of SAP’s customer service platform, running natively on SAP BTP and HANA Cloud.
-It replaces the C4C-based Service Cloud V1 with a modern architecture, AI-powered case management, and skills-based omnichannel routing.
-The Utilities Self-Service Agent alone reduces customer contact costs by up to 90% (SAP News Center, 2026).
+SAP Service Cloud V2 is a ground-up rebuild.
+Not a facelift, not a version bump.
+A different product running natively on SAP BTP and HANA Cloud.
+The Utilities Self-Service Agent alone cuts customer contact costs by up to 90% (SAP News Center, 2026).
+That number caught my attention too.

 TL;DR: SAP Service Cloud V2 replaces C4C with a BTP-native architecture featuring AI case classification (70–90% accuracy), skills-based routing, Joule Agents, and event-driven integrations.
 Organisations using SAP Business AI in service see up to 90% reduction in contact costs and 50% agent productivity improvement (SAP News Center, 2026).